LIU Sharks men's basketball: NIT results

 Beginning in the 1975–76 season, an annual Battle of Brooklyn was a tradition for the LIU Brooklyn Blackbirds and St. Francis Brooklyn Terriers men's basketball teams.
-Each season, a game (the schools usually played each other twice) is dedicated in tribute William Lai and Daniel Lynch, former athletic directors at Long Island University and St. Francis College, respectively.
-Each year the most valuable player of the game was given the Lai-Lynch Trophy in memory of the two ADs.
-Long Island was 27–21 in Battle of Brooklyn games.
+Each season, a game was dedicated in tribute to William Lai and Daniel Lynch, former athletic directors at Long Island University and St. Francis College, respectively.
+The most valuable player of the game was given the Lai-Lynch Trophy in memory of the two ADs.
+Long Island's record was 27–21 in Battle of Brooklyn games.
 St. Francis won the final game in 2023.
 St. Francis Brooklyn discontinued sponsorship of intercollegiate athletics after the 2022–23 season, bringing the series between the two schools to an end.